-Andy has 20 years’ industry experience in financial services.
-He has worked as a financial adviser since 2011 dealing with all aspects of financial planning for his clients.
-Previously, Andy worked for some of the UK’s largest life assurance & pension providers, which has provided the foundations of the industry knowledge and skills that he exhibits today.
-This gives his clients confidence in knowing they are dealing with a professional experienced individual.
+Andy has over 20 years of experience in financial services.
+He has worked as a financial adviser since 2011 dealing with all aspects of financial planning.
+Previously, Andy worked for some of the UK’s largest life assurance & pension providers, which provided the foundations of the industry knowledge and skills that he exhibits today.
+This gives his clients confidence in knowing they are dealing with a professional and experienced individual.

-A large amount of Andy’s time has been spent advising clients on the full landscape of pensions advice.
-This has ranged from educating younger clients on the tax advantages of saving into pensions for their retirement, to devising a suitable strategy for older clients looking to draw a sustainable retirement income from their pension funds.
+A large amount of Andy’s experience comes from advising clients on pensions and retirement planning.
+This has ranged from educating younger clients on the tax advantages of saving into pensions, to devising a suitable strategy for older clients looking to draw a sustainable retirement income from their pension funds.
+Changes to the retirement options on pensions in the past decade have presented a fresh challenge for pension savers.
+Andy has made it easy for his clients to navigate the new pension landscape by providing them with the knowledge and guidance they need to navigate the complex range of retirement options, in easy-to-understand terms.

 Outside of work

-Andy recently completed his Advanced Diploma in Financial Planning and qualified as a Chartered Financial Planner.
+Andy has completed his Advanced Diploma in Financial Planning and is qualified as a Chartered Financial Planner.
+He is a STEP Affiliate after achieving a distinction in the STEP Certificate for Financial Services.

 Chart FP – Chartered Financial Planner